Sodium valproate (also known as Epilim®)

 Key points about Epilim

-• Epilim is used to treat epilepsy, control some mood disorders such as bipolar disorder and prevent migraine headaches.
+• Epilim is used to treat epilepsy by preventing seizures and is also used to control some mood disorders such as bipolar disorder.

 • Epilim is also called sodium valproate.

 • Epilim can seriously harm your unborn baby.
-People of all genders who are taking Epilim and are sexually active need to use effective contraception to prevent an unplanned pregnancy.
+People of all genders who are taking Epilim and are sexually active need to use effective contraception to prevent pregnancy.

-Epilim is not suitable for people who could become pregnant, or father a child.
-However, in some cases it may be the only treatment option available, for example for epilepsy where other treatments have not worked.
+Epilim is not suitable for people who could become pregnant, or who could father a child.
+However, in some cases it may be the only option available if other medicines haven't worked for you.

 If you are planning a pregnancy

-If you are able to father children, speak with your doctor about the potential risks of taking Epilim during conception, and your options if you wish to start a family.
+If you can father children, talk to your healthcare provider about the potential risks to a child while you're taking Epilim and for 3 months after you've stopped taking it.
+It's important to ask about options and plan ahead if you wish to start a family.

 If you are pregnant or think you might be pregnant

-Keep taking your medicine at the right dose, and contact your doctor, tell them you think you are pregnant and get an urgent appointment to see them.
+Keep taking your medicine at the right dose, and contact your healthcare provider straight away, tell them you think you're pregnant and make an urgent appointment to see them.

 • Epilim liquid 200 mg in 5 mL